 One may consider an alternative hypothesis: if there is unobserved heterogeneity in the quality (or uncertainty) of the government's proposal across projects and the presence/number of questions acts as a proxy for such quality, we may observe the same pattern as Fact 1.
 Now, suppose that the presence/number of questions do act as a proxy for quality of the proposals.
-Then, we would see weaker bids in auctions with questions getting posted.
-However, what we find is the opposite.
-Although Fact 3 partly provides an answer to this point, we run the following regression:
+Then, we would see weaker bids in auctions where questions are posted.
+However, our findings indicate the opposite trend.
+While Fact 3 partly addresses this concern, we run the following regression: